Capitol rioter arrested after being turned in by match on online dating app Bumble - KESQ

 Chapman was charged with four misdemeanors, including disorderly conduct on Capitol grounds.
 He hasn’t entered a plea and his lawyer didn’t respond to a request for comment on the charges.

 According to screenshots in court filings, Chapman also posted to Facebook before the January 6 insurrection that he was traveling to the “District of Criminality,” referring to Washington, DC.
-And on the day of the attack, he allegedly posted, “I’M F—ING INSIDE THE CAPITOL.”
+And on the day of the attack, he allegedly posted, “I’M F—IN INSIDE THE CRAPITOL.”

 Incriminating social media posts like these have become a hallmark of the Capitol riot investigation.
 In dozens of cases, prosecutors quoted rioters’ posts from Facebook, Twitter, TikTok, Parler, Snapchat, and other sites where they bragged about their alleged crimes.

-Note: CORRECTION: An earlier version of this story misstated what Chapman posted on his Facebook page.